dannylekim/kantasky/docs/README.md

 # Features

 - A normal personal toDo List per user
     - these have an importance, and a due date.
 If you have the mobile app, it will send a notification.
-Else, it can send an email to you when assigned or when coming up
+Else, it can send an email to you when assigned or when coming up or just use our web-api
     - these also have a category
     - you can start a task and a timer will begin on it
 - ability to create groups and become Team Leader of the group